shiningrain/DREAM/README.md

 It is easy to use *DREAM* to conduct effective searches.
 When the environment configuration in `Setup` is finished, you can use *DREAM* to search models directly by using `greedy` tuner in `autokeras.ImageClassifier()`.
 To show our method intuitively, we provide a demo case in [demo.py](./DREAM/demo0.py), which is based on the CIFAR-100 dataset.
-You can just run [demo.py](./DREAM/demo0.py) to see how *DREAM* search models with the expanded search space and feedback-driven search.
+You can just run [demo.py](./DREAM/demo0.py) to see how *DREAM* search models with the expanded search space and search action distribution-driven search.
 In addition, you can also specify the parameters in this code to customize the search process.
 We have made some necessary comments on the code for easy understanding.

 ``` bash